kubernetes/enhancements/keps/sig-api-machinery/1281-network-proxy/README.md

 ## User Stories

-#### Combined Master and Node Network
+#### Combined Control Plane and Node Network

-Customers can run a cluster which combines the master and cluster networks.
+Customers can run a cluster which combines the control plane and cluster networks.
 They configure all their connectivity configuration to direct.
 This bypasses the proxy and optimizes the performance.
 For a customer with no security concerns with combined network, this is a fairly simple straight forward configuration.

-#### Master and Untrusted Node Network
+#### Control Plane and Untrusted Node Network

-A customer may want to isolate their master from their cluster network.
+A customer may want to isolate their control plane from their cluster network.
 This may be a simple separation of concerns or due to something like running untrusted workloads on the cluster network.
-Placing a firewall between the master and cluster networks accomplishes this.
+Placing a firewall between the control plane and cluster networks accomplishes this.
 A few ports for the KAS public port and Proxy public port are opened between these networks.
-Separation of concerns minimizes the accidental interactions between the master and cluster networks.
+Separation of concerns minimizes the accidental interactions between the control plane and cluster networks.
 It minimizes bandwidth consumption on the cluster network negatively impacting the control plane.
 The combination of firewall and proxy minimizes the interaction between the networks to a set which can be more easily reasoned about, checked and monitored.

-#### Master and Node Networks which are not IP Routable
+#### Control Plane and Node Networks which are not IP Routable

-If master and cluster network CIDRs are not controlled by the same entity, then they can end up having conflicting IP CIDRs.
+If control plane and cluster network CIDRs are not controlled by the same entity, then they can end up having conflicting IP CIDRs.
 Traffic cannot be routed between them based strictly on IP address.
 The connection proxy solves this issue.
 It also solves connectivity using a VPN tunnel.
 The proxy offloads the work off sending traffic